Uphill Travel

 • Uphill users must obey all signs, warnings, and closures.
 Winch cat operations are identified by an orange sign near the anchor point and a blue or orange flashing warning light on the winch-cat.
 Other snowcats use an orange light.
 Do not ski/ride near any snowcats or grooming operations.
 Just because you can easily see a snowcat, does not mean that the operator can see you.

-• Mirkwood and other avalanche terrain may be closed.
-Avalanche mitigation may be in progress at any time during the early morning, daytime, or dusk.
+• Avalanche mitigation may be in progress at any time during the early morning, daytime, or dusk.
 It is your responsibility to avoid areas where these activities may be in progress.
 Please check in with ski patrol dispatch if in question.
 If in doubt, avoid traveling in or under any steep terrain.

 • It is unlawful to board any of the lifts without a valid lift ticket or season pass.
 Anyone utilizing uphill access privileges to access upper mountain lifts without a valid lift ticket or pass will be subject to the loss of all pass privileges at the resort for an extended period and may be prosecuted for theft under Colorado law.